Amanuensis Resume Examples, Tips & Free Templates

 Include measurable achievements

 How do you stand out among other administrative professionals?
 Achievements.
-The best strategy is to include at least two quantifyable achievements per each administrative assistant role plus one in your Summary to quickly attract attention.
+The best strategy is to include at least two quantifyable achievements per each executive assistant role plus one in your Summary to quickly attract attention.

 Here are some examples of achievements and strengths to include: